levants/lightmare/lightmare-criteria/README.md

 # Use it!
 =========

-Query may be composed by org.lightmare.linq.query.QueryProvider select method call:
+Query can be composed by org.lightmare.criteria.query.QueryProvider.select (update, delete) method call:
 ```java
   List<Person> persons = QueryProvider.select(em, Person.class).where()
   			.eq(Person::getPrivatNumber, "10010010011")